publicdocs/uscode/assets/md/titles/usc19/us/usc/t19/ch12/schII/pt2/sptb/dI/m__us_usc_t19_s2291.md

         (1) __Issuance of waivers__

-        The Secretary may issue a written statement to an adversely affected worker waiving the requirement to be enrolled in training described in subsection (a)(5)(A) of this section if the Secretary determines that it is not feasible or appropriate for the worker, because of 1 or more of the following reasons:
+        The Secretary may issue a written statement to an adversely affected worker waiving the requirement to be enrolled in training described in subsection (a)(5)(A) if the Secretary determines that it is not feasible or appropriate for the worker, because of 1 or more of the following reasons:

             (A) __Health__